yashshah-bt/bioinformatics-journey/README.md

 Hi, I'm Yash, a 1st-year BTech Biotechnology student.

+## 🎯 Vision
+To build a career at the intersection of Bioinformatics and AI, solving real biological problems using computational tools.

-## 🎯 Goal
+## 🚀 Current Goal
-To pursue a fully funded PhD in Bioinformatics + AI from US/UK.
+To secure a fully funded PhD in Bioinformatics + AI (US/UK) to pursue advanced research and build a strong foundation for this vision.

 ## 🗺️ 6-Month Roadmap
 - [x] October: Core Python